William Schuman: Life

 Schuman dropped out of school and quit his part-time job to study music at the Malkin Conservatory with Max Persin and Charles Haubiel.
 From 1933 to 1938, he studied privately with Roy Harris.
-In 1935, he received a B.S. degree in music education from Teachers College at Columbia University.
+In 1935, he received a M.A. degree in music education from Teachers College at Columbia University.
 Harris brought Schuman to the attention of the conductor Serge Koussevitzky, who championed many of his works and conducted Schuman's Symphony No. 2 in 1939.
 Possibly Schuman's best known symphony, the Symphony for Strings, was commissioned by the Koussevitzky Foundation, dedicated to the memory of Natalie Koussevitzky, and was first performed under Koussevitzky on November 12, 1943.

 Schuman won the inaugural Pulitzer Prize for Music in 1943 for his Cantata No. 2.
 A Free Song, adapted from poems by Walt Whitman.
 From 1935 to 1945, he taught composition at Sarah Lawrence College.
 In 1945, he became president of the Juilliard School, founding the Juilliard String Quartet while there.
 He left in 1961 to succeed John D. Rockefeller III as president of Lincoln Center, a position he held until 1969.
 In 1971, Schuman was awarded The Edward MacDowell Medal by The MacDowell Colony for outstanding contributions to American culture.
 He won a special Pulitzer Prize in 1985 citing "more than half a century of contribution to American music as composer and educational leader" and he received the National Medal of Arts in 1987.

 He died at Lenox Hill Hospital in New York City at age 81, following hip surgery.
 Schuman was survived by his wife Frances (they married in 1936); two children, Anthony William and Andrea Frances; and one grandchild.